agustus9/GRC-and-Data-Security-Portfolio/README.md

 Welcome to my Governance, Risk, and Compliance (GRC) and Data Security Portfolio.

 ### 📚 Summary

-Aspiring GRC Manager & Data Security Engineer focused on risk governance, compliance frameworks, and data privacy and protection within institutions.
-Currently pursuing CRISC, CISM, and Microsoft 365 Compliance Portal to deepen my expertise.
+This portfolio showcases my dedication and expertise in risk governance, compliance frameworks, and data privacy and protection within organizations.
+It reflects my hands-on experience, ongoing projects, and commitment to strengthening security and regulatory adherence.
+Currently, I am enhancing my skills through certifications in CRISC, CISM, and Microsoft 365 Compliance Portal to further expand and demonstrate my capabilities in these specializations.

 ---